With a strong heritage dating back to 1896, teaching and research in French at Manchester are long-established.

 Study, work or teach English during your year abroad, thanks to our wide network of partner universities across the French-speaking world, and benefit from our dedicated Residence Abroad support team.

-Alongside opportunities to study in France, Belgium or Switzerland, you can also study in the French Caribbean and Quebec.
+Alongside opportunities to study in France, Belgium or Switzerland, you can also study in Quebec.
 Full support and guidance is provided both when preparing ahead of and during the residence abroad period.

 You will be taught by our highly experienced and internationally recognised academic staff, alongside our dedicated team of specialist language tutors.